juftin/adjuftments/README.md

 `adjuftments` is a financial application that tracks expenses, income, and more.
 Ultimately, the goal of `adjuftments` is to be mindful of spending, and to plan around maximizing savings at the end of each month.
-So what makes `adjuftments` different than your Excel spreadsheet?
-Mainly, at any given point during the month you can compare your spending with where you planned to be.
-Secondly, `adjuftments` is built on top of `splitwise` and `airtable`, which helps it do some pretty cool stuff.
+So what makes `adjuftments` different from your Excel spreadsheet?
+Mainly, `adjuftments` is built on top of `splitwise` and `airtable`, which helps it do some pretty cool stuff.
+Secondly, at any given point during the month you can compare your spending with where you planned to be, `adjuftments` will help you save money.

 `adjuftments` has been a personal project of mine for the past few years.
 It started out as a Google Sheet with some painful VLOOKUP functions built into it.
 Today, `adjuftments` is a multi-container